triplea-game/triplea/infrastructure/vagrant/README.md

 ## Local Development with Vagrant

-- Deployments can be tested using Vagrant.
 Vagrant allows you to launch virtual machines via CLI.
+This allows for automation of creating virtual machines where deployments can be tested.

-- Use vagrant to test deployments and configuration updates.
+Vagrant typically interacts with VM software like VirtualBox which is the software that is actually launching the virtual machine.

 ### Installation